monmohan/rate-limiting/README.md

   */
   rateLimiter.Store = &memcached.CounterStore{Client: memcache.New("127.0.0.1:11211")}

-  //Now ratelimiter is ready to use allowed :=rateLimiter.Allow()
+  //Now ratelimiter is ready to use, should " client:=Client("someKey") //UserID, ApplicationID, IP etc. allowed :=rateLimiter.Allow(client)

  /* Or Use AllowWithStats() which returns all stats based on which allow/deny flag was set by the rate limiter
   * Callers can examine stats like percentage window used etc.
   */
-  stats :=ratelimiter.AllowWithStats()
+  stats :=ratelimiter.AllowWithStats(client)

   //If you print stats struct, you would get a JSON representatino like below {"FormattedWindowTime":"H 10 M 54 S 10 MS 754","CurrentWindowIndex":54,"CurrentCounter":51,"PreviousWindowIndex":53,"PreviousWindowUsedPercent":0.8333333,"PreviousWindowUseCount":0,"RollingCounter":51,"Allow":false}